 Minor in Archaeology

 The Geography-Anthropology program offers a minor in archaeology.
-The minor prepares students to examine past cultures through their material remains.
+The minor prepares students to examine past cultures through their material remains and environmental context.
 Students develop an appreciation for the management of cultural heritage and preserving the past.

 The minor in archaeology consists of a minimum of 15 credits.
-No grades of D will be counted toward fulfillment of the major or minor requirements:
+No grades lower than C- will be counted toward fulfillment of the major or minor requirements.

-- ANT 103 Introduction to Archaeology (3 credits)
+- ANT 103 Introduction to Archaeology or, ANT 104 Archaeological Sciences

-Any two or three of the following (to meet minor credit minimum):
+Any three or four of the following (to meet minor 15 credit minimum):

 - ANT 202 Origins of Civilization

 - ANT 204 Gulf of Maine: Archaeology, Ecology, and Environmental Change